The Northbank's BID Proposal 2018-2023 is available to read now.

-In January 2018 the BID levy paying community will have a chance to vote for The Northbank BID to continue driving daily improvements around Trafalgar Square, Strand, Aldwych and surrounding streets.
-The BID has worked as a catalyst to private-public partnerships, bringing Westminster City Council, Tfl, The Met Police and other key London partners to the forefront of the areas needs and ambitions, creating a direct link with the businesses.
+In February 2018 the BID levy paying community will have a chance to vote for The Northbank BID to continue driving daily improvements around Trafalgar Square, Strand, Aldwych and surrounding streets.
+As you’ll read in the BID Proposal, the BID has worked as a catalyst to private-public partnerships, bringing Westminster City Council, Tfl, The Met Police and other key London partners to the forefront of the areas needs and ambitions, creating a direct link with the businesses.
 Between this partnership effort, the teams on the ground and support from the local community, The Northbank BID has achieved a lot in its first 4.5 years.

 Watch a short film about the current state of The Northbank BID, here.